Georg Fischer (company)

 Georg Fischer (abbreviated GF) comprises four divisions GF Piping Systems, GF Building Flow Solutions (since November 2023), GF Casting Solutions, and GF Machining Solutions.
-Founded in 1802, the corporation is headquartered in Switzerland and is present in 45 countries, with 187 companies, 76 of them production facilities.
-Its over 19 800 employees generated sales of over CHF 4 billion in 2018.
+Founded in 1802, the corporation is headquartered in Schaffhausen and is present in 45 countries, with 187 companies, 76 of them production facilities.
+Its over 19 000 employees generated sales of over CHF 4 billion in 2024.
 GF offers pipes for the safe transport of liquids and gases, lightweight casting components in vehicles, and high-precision manufacturing technologies.